Oklahoma City Streetcar: Operations

 The streetcar is operated by Embark through a contract with Herzog Transit Services provide day-to-day operations and maintenance.
 The system has two routes, with the 4.8 mi Downtown Loop covering the full line and the shorter Bricktown Loop covering a 2 mi portion of the line, in the Bricktown district.

 Schedule

 Service is provided seven days a week on the Downtown Loop, while the Bricktown Loop operates only on Fridays, Saturdays and Sundays.
 Hours of operation are 6 a.m. to midnight Monday through Thursday, 6 a.m. to 2 a.m. on Friday, 7 a.m. to 2 a.m. on Saturday, and 11 a.m. to 7 p.m. on Sunday.
 Streetcars operate on a headway of 15–18 minutes.

 Fares

-Streetcar fare is $1 per ride for the general public, with daily, weekly, monthly, and annual passes available.
-Parking at one of the four EMBARK-owned downtown parking garages (Arts District, Century Center, Convention Center, and Sheridan Walker) includes two free day passes.

-All fares and passes are half-price for those with an EMBARK Reduced Fare ID (available for seniors at least 65, disabled persons, or persons on Medicare).
-Youth (18 and younger) may ride free with an EMBARK Haul Pass.
+The Streetcar is free to ride.

 Operational loss

 The OKC streetcar has an average monthly ridership of about 35,000 people, generating about $60,000 of revenue per month.
 The total monthly budgeted operational expense is $429,000, which results in a loss of approximately $369,000 each month the system is in operation.